-Juvenile macular degeneration is the term for several inherited eye diseases -- including Stargardt's disease, Best disease, and juvenile retinoschisis -- that affect children and young adults.
-These rare diseases cause central vision loss that may begin in childhood or young adulthood.
+Juvenile macular degeneration (JMD) is the term for several inherited and rare diseases that affect children and young adults.
+They include Stargardt's disease, Best disease, and juvenile retinoschisis.
+They can cause central vision loss that often starts in childhood or young adulthood.

-Unfortunately, there is no treatment available for these diseases, which are caused by gene mutations passed down in families.
-Visual aids, adaptive training, and other types of assistance can help young people with vision loss remain active.
-Researchers continue to look for ways to prevent and treat juvenile macular degeneration (JMD).
+These conditions come from gene changes passed down in families.
+Unfortunately, there’s no treatment.
+Visual aids, adaptive training, and other tools can help young people with vision loss remain active.
+Researchers continue to look for ways to prevent and treat JMD.

-These diseases damage the macula, which is the tissue in the center of the retina at the back of the eye.
-The macula provides our sharp, central vision so we can do things like read and drive.
-It also allows us to see color and helps us recognize faces.
-(Age-related macular degeneration is a leading cause of vision loss in older adults.)
+JMD damages the macula, the tissue in the center of your retina at the back of your eye.
+This area provides the sharp central vision that lets us do things like read and drive.
+It also allows us to see color and recognize faces.
+There’s a variety of inherited diseases that can lead to JMD.

-Stargardt disease is the most common form of juvenile macular degeneration.
-It's named after German ophthalmologist Karl Stargardt, who discovered it in 1901.
-Stargardt disease affects about one in 10,000 children in the U.S. Although the disease starts before age 20, a person may not notice vision loss until age 30 to 40.
+It's the most common form of JMD.
+It's named after German eye doctor Karl Stargardt, who discovered it in 1901.
+It affects about one in 10,000 children in the U.S. Although the disease starts before age 20, you may not notice vision loss until age 30 to 40.

-Signs of Stargardt disease.
-The condition can be diagnosed by yellow-white spots that appear in and around the macula.
-If the spots appear throughout the back of the eye, then it is called fundus flavimaulatus.
+Signs: It’s usually diagnosed by yellow-white spots that appear in and around the macula.
+If they cover the back of the eye, then it is called fundus flavimaculatus.
 These deposits are an abnormal buildup of a fatty substance produced during normal cell activity.

-Stargardt disease symptoms.
-Symptoms include difficulty reading and gray or black spots in the central vision.
-Loss of vision occurs gradually at first and affects both eyes.
-Once vision reaches 20/40, the disease progresses more rapidly, eventually reaching 20/200, which is legal blindness.
-Some people lose vision to 10/200 very quickly over a few months.
-Most people will have vision loss ranging from 20/100 to 20/400 by age 30 to 40.
+Symptoms: Include trouble reading and gray or black spots in your central vision.
+Loss of sight comes on slowly, then affects both eyes.
+Once vision reaches 20/40, the disease moves faster, until your vision reaches 20/200, which is legal blindness.
+Some people lose vision quickly over a few months.
+Most people will have vision loss ranging from 20/100 to 20/400 by the time they’re 30 or 40.

-Stargardt disease does not cause a loss of peripheral, or side, vision.
-Most people don't lose night vision, but may have trouble adjusting between dark and light environments.
-Color vision is also affected in later stages of the disease.
+It doesn’t affect peripheral, or side, vision.
+You probably won’t lose night vision, but you might have trouble when you have to switch from dark to light places.
+Color vision goes away in later stages of the disease.